 |Protein||2 (per antibody used)|

-Following the sample indexing PCR reaction, the standard workflow involves pooling the indexed barcodes from the entire plate into a single tube for the final bead purification steps.
-Per NanoString’s guidelines, you may consider requesting multiple pools depending on the nature of your experiment and your AOI selection.
+Following the sample indexing PCR reaction, the standard workflow involves pooling the indexed barcodes from the entire plate into a single tube for the final bead purification steps and sequencing.

 Note that these libraries are eligible for the “shared sequencing” option in the DNA Sequencing facility, meaning you purchase reads by the million.
 As a result, it is relatively easy to submit your libraries for additional sequencing if you start with a more conservative estimate of the number of reads that you would like to obtain.